Training & Professional Development

-START professional development trainings are evidence-informed and based on the foundation of START principles and approaches.
-Trainings are regularly reviewed, evaluated, and revised to ensure that methods, pratices, and tools are valid and reliable.
+START professional development trainings are evidence-informed and based on START principles and approaches.
+Trainings are regularly reviewed, evaluated, and revised to ensure that methods, practices, and tools are valid and reliable.

 The National Center for START Services’ Mental Health Aspects of Intellectual/Developmental Disabilities (MHIDD) Professional Development Series is designed to build expertise in professionals through evidence-based instruction and best practices.
 These courses are targeted to specific roles within human service delivery to enhance the ability to provide effective services for people with IDD and mental health needs.
 The MHIDD Professional Development Series course instruction is provided by experts in the field from both professional and lived experience perspectives.

 Target audience for current virtual course offerings: Mobile Crisis Responders, Care Coordinators/Managers, and Direct Support Professionals.
 Click on the buttons below to learn more about each course.

 Methods include adult learning and core START principles including: